For all Western employees, immediate emergency telephone assistance is available 24 hours a day, 365 days a year.

 Groups bring individuals together with others who share similar challenges to work on personal issues.
 In groups, strengths can be identified together.
 In groups, solutions can be shared together.
 The power of groups comes from the energy of the participants growing together in meaningful, supportive relationships.

 Clinical Consultation is available for Managers, Supervisors and Union Representatives who want to understand and respond appropriately to employees’ psychological and emotional needs.
-Our program managers have organizational experience and specific training to help managers effectively manage emotional and psychological issues in the workplace.
-We provide coaching assistance and information.
-We maintain a neutral stance and will not divulge confidential information.
-This service can be accessed by calling the EAP Director at Family Service Thames Valley.
+FSEAP clinicians have organizational experience and specific training to help managers effectively manage emotional and psychological issues in the workplace.
+They provide coaching assistance and information.
+FSEAP representatives maintain a neutral stance and will not divulge confidential information.
+This service can be accessed by calling Western Rehabilitation Services.

 Incident response management and strategies protect and assist the recovery of individual employees, workgroups and organizations from the effects of workplace incidents.